Graduate Program Applications

 The goal of our graduate program is to offer a small, high quality program with a favorable student-faculty ratio and ample opportunity for participation in seminars, lecture courses, and individual instruction.
 We offer fields leading to the master's degree in both geographically and topically defined areas and fields leading to the doctorate in the history of the United States, Latin America, and Europe.
 Our graduate program is selective.
 In recent years, owing to a rise in the number of applicants and a decrease in the size of the program, we have only been able to admit approximately 20 applicants.

-Please note the following change in admission requirements: Applicants to the Ph.D. program are no longer required to have a Master's degree.
+Please note the following change in admission requirements: Applicants to the Ph.D. program are not required to have a Master's degree.
 Students may enter the Ph.D. program with only a Bachelor's degree; of course students who do have Master's degrees are also encouraged to apply.
 Completion of the M.A. degree in our department will not facilitate admission to Ph.D. candidacy; our own M.A. recipients are assessed on the same basis as outside applicants to the doctoral program.

 The deadline for application to the graduate programs (M.A. and Ph.D.) is January 2, for admission the following Fall Semester (the department admits new students for Fall only).
 Applications must be made directly to the Graduate School.
 Details about the application process, and online application forms, are available through the Graduate School Web site.
 Applications are sent directly to the Graduate School, but admissions decisions are made by the History Department's Graduate Studies Committee.